Copier Channel Hiring Is About Supply, Demand and Timing

 “We can put together a list of qualified candidates in five minutes and five clicks,” said Paul Schwartz of Copier Careers®, the only recruiting firm dedicated to the Copier Channel.
 “But that’s when the real work begins.”

-With nearly 100,000 profiles of Copier Channel professionals in its database, Copier Careers has recruiters who can quickly assemble a list of potential candidates.
+With over 100,000 profiles of Copier Channel professionals in its database, Copier Careers has recruiters who can quickly assemble a list of potential candidates.
 They review profiles to ensure the candidates are qualified by experience and training, but this is where reality slaps expediency in the face.

 In the Copier Channel, there is a shortage of qualified candidates for job opportunities across the board – tech, back office, sales and leadership.
 This is largely because of the explosive growth of the Copier Channel in the past decade, when the industry morphed from the copier business into a sophisticated business-solutions channel.